DoSomething/code-style/javascript/readme.md

 ## Naming Conventions

-Use camelCase for naming variables, objects, functions, and instances:
+Use camelCase for naming variables, objects, functions, and instances.

 ```javascript